GuruCharan94/easyCSS/README.md

 adding many new cool things! just go look!

 # How To Start
-Frist you need to link it to you're page and you're done.
+First you need to link it to you're page and you're done.
 ```html
  <link rel="stylesheet" href="http://easycss.netlify.app/easycss.css">
 ```